UnicSix/SDL_Desktop_Pet/README.md

 # How to compile the pet
-- In my use case, I have SDL3, SDL_ttf, SDL_image, and flecs compiled and installed in my computer,
+- In my use case, I have SDL3, SDL_ttf, SDL_image compiled and installed in my computer,
 if you want to create a new build dir and use cmake .. command directly, make sure you've done the same
 so find_package can run without errors.
 - So far the program doesn't do anything with flecs yet, you can remove or exclude the files associated